-We've documented 32 accessibility features for Colt Express in the Getting Started, Reading, Physical, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 32 accessibility features for Colt Express.
+Strongest in Physical and Reading but also has features in Getting Started, Visual and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Colt Express is a traversal game where you move a bandit along an express train in the Old West to collect the most loot.
 Each player pre-selects moves, attacks and pick-ups that then play out together.
-Unusually, play becomes about planning, predicting and counteracting actions of others before watching this unravel in front of you.
+Unusually, play becomes about planning, predicting and counteracting the actions of others before watching this unravel in front of you.

 We've documented 6 accessibility features for Getting Started in Colt Express which deal with what support is offered to get started with the game.